Meet Dan Radcliffe - a young man with a lot of ambition who grew up on a farm by Mount Taranaki in the beautiful land of New Zealand.

 In 2006, Dan returned home from a volunteer trip in Kenya feeling somewhat dissatisfied with the experience.
 He’d spent a decent chunk of his savings to go volunteering and felt there was a disparity between what he’d paid and the actual cost of hosting him.
 He also felt the whole thing was poorly organized and didn’t make as much of a genuine impact within the community as it could have.
 Thus, the seeds of IVHQ were planted.

-Returning to New Zealand in early 2007, Dan took out a loan from the bank using his parents’ farm as security.
-With this money, IVHQ was registered, a website was built and Dan returned to Kenya to formalize a partnership and systems while also heading to Nepal, Thailand and Vietnam to screen, select and train local teams.
+When he returned to New Zealand, Dan took out a loan from the bank to register IVHQ and build a website.
+He then returned to Kenya to meet with local organisations and formalize a program that would deliver long term value to the community.
+He also headed to Nepal, Thailand and Vietnam to screen, select and train local teams.